SE-ML/se-ml.github.io/best_practices/_posts/2020-02-04-shadow_models_prod.md

 Using shadow models allows teams to avoid unintended behaviors in production  -- coming from skews between training and test data.
 However, it introduces more complexity in the deployment infrastructure.
-Luckily, <a href="https://github.com/SE-ML/awesome-seml#tooling" target="blank">tool support</a> for shadow or canary deployment is already matured.
+Luckily, <a href="https://github.com/SE-ML/awesome-seml#tooling" target="blank">tool support</a> for shadow or canary deployment has already matured.